KonGianniou/SOC-Local-Centralized-Guidelines-Portal/README.md

 \---

-## Project Background
+## Why I built this

-As part of managing a Security Operations Center (SOC), one of the most persistent day-to-day challenges is **information fragmentation** — agents arriving for a shift having to hunt across shared drives, email threads, or physical binders to find the procedure they need, often under time pressure when an alert is already active.
+Managing a SOC, one of the more annoying day-to-day problems is information fragmentation with agents starting a shift and having to dig through shared drives, old email threads, or a physical binder to find the procedure they need, usually while an alert is already active.

-I designed and built this project to solve that problem directly.
-The **Internal Knowledge Base** is a centralized, locally-hosted guidelines portal created so that my agents always have a single, reliable place to go during a shift.
-Whether they need to verify a call intake procedure, look up the correct escalation path for a Tier 2 incident, or check which SIEM playbook applies to a given alert type — it is all one click away, structured, and always available.
+I built this to fix that for my own team.
+It's a centralized, locally-hosted guidelines portal so agents have one place to go during a shift instead of hunting around.
+Need the call intake steps?
+The escalation path for a Tier 2 incident?
+Which guideline applies to an alert type?
+It's one click away.

-The goal was not just to organize documents, but to create a tool that feels native to the operational environment: a dark interface that is easy on the eyes during long shifts, clear visual section separation so agents can orient quickly under pressure, and a live status indicator that reinforces that the portal is active and ready.
+I wanted it to feel like it belongs in the operational environment it's used in with a dark interface for long shifts and clear separation between sections so people can find things fast under pressure.

 \---

 ## The Business Problem It Solves

-In a SOC environment, speed and accuracy during an incident are directly tied to how quickly an analyst can locate and apply the correct procedure.
-When guidelines are scattered or inaccessible, agents improvise — and improvisation in security operations introduces risk.
+In a SOC, how fast you can find and apply the right procedure matters.
+When guidelines are scattered, people start improvising, and improvisation in security ops is where things go wrong.

-This portal addresses that by:
+This tries to fix that by:

-* **Centralizing all operational documentation** into one access point, eliminating the need to search across multiple locations
+* Putting all the documentation in one place instead of several
-* **Organizing guidelines by operational function** so agents know exactly where to look depending on what they are dealing with — whether it is a signal, an incoming call, a software tool, or a general policy question
+* Organizing guidelines by what an agent is actually dealing with: a signal, an incoming call, a tool, or a policy question
-* **Being locally hostable** with no internet dependency, meaning it remains accessible even in network-restricted or isolated environments
+* Running locally with no internet dependency, so it still works on isolated or network-restricted machines
-* **Requiring zero training to use** — the interface is self-explanatory, fast to scan, and consistent in its layout so new agents can navigate it from day one
+* Being easy enough to use with zero onboarding — new agents shouldn't need a walkthrough
-* **Supporting shift continuity** by ensuring the same information is available to every analyst regardless of shift, seniority, or location
+* Keeping the same info available to every shift, regardless of who's on or where they're working from

 \---